Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 “This metabolism robustly increases the ratio of NADH:NAD+ within the cell, which then favors the inhibition of fatty acid ß-oxidation in the liver … the net effect is to favor triglyceride accumulation in the hepatocytes.”

 In other words, inhibition of fatty acid ß-oxidation in the liver causes liver cells (hepatocytes) to favor the accumulation of fat (triglycerides).
 Therefore, beyond the problem of alcohol being packed densely with excess calories, the way in which it is metabolized leads to the storage of fat within liver cells.
-Because liver fat is the beginning of all liver disease, and ß-oxidation is the means by which the liver clears liver fat, alcohol must be seen as a double metabolic problem when it comes to keeping a healthy liver.
+Because liver fat is the first stage of many types of liver disease, and ß-oxidation is the means by which the liver clears liver fat, alcohol must be seen as a double metabolic problem when it comes to keeping a healthy liver.

 This makes the point very clear: the more alcohol you drink, the more you’re pressing the brakes on liver fat metabolization, and the more liver fat you will gain.

-While alcohol itself isn’t very toxic to your liver, this liver fat is.
+This liver fat is one of the biggest stresses the alcohol puts on your liver.
 Besides working to consume less alcohol, what can be done to increase your rate of ß-oxidation?

 In one review of the literature published in 2019, “Nonalcoholic Fatty Liver Disease and Obesity Treatment”, the authors summarize: